Key Survey Information

 - Sampling error: Not applicable.

-- Coverage error: NSF relies on the expertise of an appointed state coordinator to assist in identifying state government agencies that have the capacity or authority to perform or fund R&D. In cases where the state coordinator refuses to cooperate it is possible that there is an undercount of state government R&D activities, despite efforts by NSF and Census Bureau staffs to conduct additional queries and conduct outreach with state agencies in lieu of an appointed state coordinator.
-In other instances the appointed state coordinator could misinterpret the NSF definition and examples of qualifying R&D activities and fail to identify all state government dependent units with the capacity to perform or fund R&D.
+- Coverage error: In addition to a Census Bureau review of state session laws to identify agencies with the capacity to fund R&D, NSF utilizes the expertise of an appointed state coordinator to assist in identifying state government agencies that have the capacity to perform or fund R&D. State coordinators are also offered the opportunity to review survey responses from their respective state agencies before results were finalized for data release.
+In cases where the state coordinator refused to cooperate, or where some agencies failed to respond to the survey, it is possible there may be an undercount of state government R&D activities.
+The undercount may occur despite efforts by staff members of NSF and the Census Bureau to conduct additional queries and conduct outreach with state agencies in lieu of an appointed state coordinator.
+In other instances, the appointed state coordinator could misinterpret the NSF definition and examples of qualifying R&D activities and fail to identify all state government dependent units with the capacity to perform or fund R&D.

-- Measurement error: Before officially submitting data, state coordinators performed a final verification of aggregated agency data.
-All responses, including the initial agency data submissions and final state coordinator verifications, were received via the Web form or e-mail.
+- Measurement error: All responses, including the initial agency data submissions and final state coordinator reviews, were received via the Web form or e-mail.
 Census staff performed basic logical edit checks and reviewed respondent comments, allowing staff to detect errors and work with state respondents to correct them.
 Despite these efforts, some of the data reported could include expenditures for non-R&D activities, such as commercialization, environmental testing, or routine survey work.
 Similarly, some state data may also exclude minor R&D expenditure amounts from agencies not surveyed.

 6. Data Availability and Comparability

-- Data availability: Data presented in trend tables in this report are from the most recently completed survey cycle, which canvassed 2 fiscal years (FY 2012 and FY 2013) on the same survey.
+- Data availability: Data presented in trend tables in this report are from the most recently completed survey cycle, which canvassed 2 fiscal years (FY 2014 and FY 2015) on the same survey instrument.
 Data are available beginning with FY 2006.
 No survey of state governments' FY 2008 R&D activity was conducted.

-Prior to the FY 2006 survey, NSF data collections of state government R&D were conducted by nonfederal organizations that were supported by NSF grants for state governments' FY 1995, FY 1988 and FY 1987.
-Prior to those efforts NSF collected data for state governments' fiscal years 1977, 1973, 1972, 1967, 1968, 1965, and 1964 in collaboration with the U.S. Census Bureau's Census of Governments and related programs.
-As a result of differences in the survey populations, definitions of covered R&D activities, and collection methods over time, the results of these historical surveys are not comparable with the statistics collected for FY 2006 and subsequent Surveys of State Government R&D.
+For FY 1995, FY 1988, and FY 1987, data collections of state government R&D were conducted by nonfederal organizations that were supported by NSF grants.
+Prior to those efforts, NSF collected state government R&D data for FYs 1977, 1973, 1972, 1967, 1968, 1965, and 1964 in collaboration with the Census Bureau's Census of Governments and related programs.
+As a result of differences in the survey populations, in definitions of covered R&D activities, and in collection methods over time, the results of these historical surveys are not comparable with the statistics collected for FY 2006 and subsequent Surveys of State Government R&D.

 7. Data Products

-Data from the Survey of State Government R&D are published in NCSES InfoBriefs and Detailed Statistical Data Reports at http://www.nsf.gov/statistics/srvystaterd/.
+Data from the Survey of State Government R&D are published in NCSES InfoBriefs and Detailed Statistical Data Reports and are available at https://www.nsf.gov/statistics/srvystaterd/.
 Data from the Survey of State Government R&D are also used in the annual report National Patterns of R&D and the biennial report Science and Engineering Indicators.

 8. Contact Information